B. S. Yediyurappa: Personal life

 Yediyurappa was born on 27 February 1943 in the village of Bookanakere, located in the Mandya district of the former Kingdom of Mysore, then part of British India.
-His parents were Siddalingappa and Puttathayamma, and the family belongs to the Banajiga sub-sect of the Lingayat caste.
+His parents were Siddalingappa and Puttathayamma.
 His mother died when he was four.
 He completed his pre-university college education at the Government College in Mandya, affiliated with the University of Mysore.

-Since his youth Yediyurappa has been affiliated with the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindu nationalist paramilitary organisation, as well as the Bharatiya Jana Sangh, a far-right Hindu nationalist political party which was the political arm of the RSS and the precursor to the BJP.
+Since his youth, Yediyurappa has been affiliated with the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindu nationalist organisation, as well as the Bharatiya Jana Sangh, a Hindu nationalist political party which was the political arm of the RSS and the precursor to the BJP.

-In 1965, he moved to Shikaripura where he began working as a clerk at a relative's rice mill.
+In 1965, Yediyurappa moved to Shikaripura, where he began working as a clerk at a relative's rice mill.
 In 1967, Yediyurappa married Mythradevi, the daughter of a rice mill owner.
-He has two sons, B. Y. Raghavendra and B. Y. Vijayendra, and three daughters, Arunadevi, Padmavati and Umadevi.
+He has two sons, B. Y. Raghavendra and B. Y. Vijayendra, and three daughters: Arunadevi, Padmavati and Umadevi.
 Mythradevi died in 2004.

 In 2007, he changed the spelling of his name from "Yediyurappa" to "Yeddyurappa", following the advice of his astrologers.
 He later returned to the original spelling, Yediyurappa, before the oath-taking ceremony of his fourth term as chief minister of Karnataka in 2019.
 In 2020 and 2021, he contracted COVID-19 but recovered soon afterwards.
-In 2022, a 30-year-old granddaughter of Yediyurappa committed suicide.

 Political career

+Early political career

+Since his youth, B.S.
+Yediyurappa has been affiliated with the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindu nationalist organisation, as well as the Bharatiya Jana Sangh, a Hindu nationalist political party that was the political arm of the RSS and the precursor to the Bharatiya Janata Party.

+Early political career and local offices (1972–1988)

-In 1972, he was elected to the Shikaripura Town Municipality and was also appointed the president of the Taluk unit of the Jana Sangh.
-In 1975, he was elected President of the Town Municipality of Shikaripura.
-He was imprisoned during the Emergency in India and lodged in the Bellary and Shimoga jails.
-In 1980, he was appointed President of the Shikaripura taluk unit of the BJP and later went on to become the president of BJP's Shimoga district unit in 1985.
-In 1988, he became the State President of the BJP in Karnataka.
-He was first elected to the lower house of the Karnataka Legislature in 1983 and has since represented the Shikaripura constituency six times.
-Following the 1994 state assembly elections, he became Leader of Opposition in the Karnataka Legislative Assembly.
-In 1999, he lost the elections but was nominated by the BJP to become a member of the legislative council (upper house) of Karnataka.
-Again, he was re-elected in 2004 and became the Leader of Opposition in the Karnataka Legislative Assembly during the chief ministership of Dharam Singh.
+In 1972, Yediyurappa was elected to the Shikaripura Town Municipality and appointed president of the Jana Sangh Taluk unit.
+He became president of the town municipality in 1975 and was later imprisoned in Ballari and Shimoga during the Emergency.
+He served as president of the Shikaripura taluk unit of the BJP in 1980, the Shimoga district unit in 1985, and the Karnataka state unit in 1988.
+First elected to the Karnataka Legislative Assembly in 1983, he represented Shikaripur for six terms.
+He served as Leader of the Opposition following the 1994 elections and again in 2004.
+Between these terms, he was a member of the Karnataka Legislative Council from 2000 to 2004.